-- 1. Students who did not obtain their bachelor's diploma at Maastricht University will have to pass a PBL training (no credits) before they start the master's programme.
-This training will take place in the week before the start of the master's programme.
+- 1. Students will have to pass the training 'Introduction in Problem-Based Learning' which takes place in the week before the start of the master's programme.
 Students who fail this training will be admitted conditionally and will have to pass the training within 4 weeks after the start of the master's programme. - 2.
-The Research Internship can only be started when at least 8 credits of the core courses have been obtained of the modules offered in periods 1 and 2.
-In addition, certain Research Internships may require that practical or skills training(s) have been completed. - 3.
-The Clinical Internship can only be started when the Practical training Neuropsychological assessment has been passed.
+The Research Internship can only be started when at least 8 credits have been obtained of the core courses offered in periods 1 and 2.
+In addition, certain Research Internships may require that practical or skills training(s) have been completed. - The Clinical Internship can only be started when at least 8 credits have been obtained of the core courses offered in periods 1 and 2.
+AND - when the Practical training Neuropsychological assessment has been passed.
 Additional requirements can apply to students who did not obtain a Bachelor's degree in Psychology and/or a Bachelor's degree at Maastricht University. - 4.
 If a student deviates from the sequencing as described under paragraph 1, 2 and 3, without permission from the Board of Examiners, the result of the part in question can be declared invalid.